x7c1/Wheat/README.md

 # Wheat Project

-Libraries to develop Android apps with Scala.
+Libraries to develop Android apps on Scala.

 ## wheat-harvest